 Recipe FAQs

 No!
-I tried it both ways, and I think they are just as good when you don't go through the extra step of browning them first in a skillet.
-I was VERY grateful when I realized I could skip this annoying step.
+I tried it both ways, and they are just as good when you don't go through the extra step of browning them first in a skillet.

 You could, but it's unnecessary.
-The slow cooking tenderizes the meat, and the spices impart lovely flavor.
-So there's really no need for a marinade.
+The slow cooking tenderizes the meat, and the spices impart lots of flavor.
+So there's no need for a marinade.

 Serving Suggestions